Rapid growth of seed black holes during early bulge formation: Method

 \subsection{Cases considered}

 In Table~\ref{tab:model}, we summarize the models we consider in this paper.
 We consider two types of DM halo with different virial temperatures of $T_{\rm vir} \simeq 10^5~\K$ ($M_{\rm h}=2\times 10^9~\msun$ and $z=15$) and $T_{\rm vir} \simeq 10^4~\K$ ($M_{\rm h}=10^8~\msun$ and $z=10$).
-Note that the mean molecular weight is set to $\mu =0.5$ for evaluating the virial temperature above $T_{\rm vir}=10^4~\K$.
+The virial temperature of the halo is calculated from the given values of $M_{\rm h}$ and $z$ \citep[see Eq.~81 in][]{Iliev_2001} by setting $\mu =0.6$ for $T_{\rm vir}\geq 10^4~\K$ (note that the mean molecular weight is calculated self-consistently by solving non-equilibrium thermochemistry in our simulations).
 The two cases are referred to ``Massive Halo" model and ``Normal Halo" model, respectively.
 In the former case, we consider a relatively massive DM halo because high-redshift quasar host galaxies form in rare, overdense regions of the universe at $z> 6$ and their progenitor halos would be likely as massive as our choice at higher redshifts when seed BHs form \citep{Li_2021}.
-The latter case corresponds to that of typical first galaxies where star formation is trigged by hydrogen atomic cooling \citep{Bromm_Yoshida_2011}.
+The latter case corresponds to that of typical first galaxies where star formation is triggered by hydrogen atomic cooling \citep{Bromm_Yoshida_2011}.

 We perform the 13 simulations shown in Table~\ref{tab:model} with different bulge mass ($M_\star = 0$, $10^5$, $10^6$, $10^{6.5}$, and $10^7~\msun$), initial gas density at the center ($n_{\rm c}=10^2$, $10^{2.5}$, $10^{3}$, $10^{3.5}$, and $10^4~\cc$), and halo virial temperature ($T_{\rm vir}=10^4$ and $10^5~\K$).
 In all the simulations, we adopt the initial BH mass to $M_{\bullet, 0}=10^5~\msun$.
 The SFE and the initial density normalization are assumed to be $\epsilon_\star = 0.05$ and $f_0=1$, respectively, for most of the cases.
 To see the impact of their parameter choice, we additionally consider a case (B7T5N3-highSFE), where a higher SFE of $\epsilon_\star = 0.5$ and $f_0=4$ are set.